Module 10.9: Zero Trust Architecture in Hybrid Cloud

 Question 1: A developer's laptop is stolen while logged into the corporate VPN with a valid kubeconfig file.
 Under a traditional perimeter security model, what happens next compared to a Zero Trust architecture using an Identity-Aware Proxy (IAP) like Teleport?

+Under a perimeter security model, the attacker now has full network access to the corporate environment and the Kubernetes API server because the VPN provides a binary “inside/trusted” state.
+The valid kubeconfig file allows the attacker to authenticate to the cluster and execute commands with the developer’s broad RBAC permissions, potentially compromising the entire environment.
 In a Zero Trust architecture, the stolen laptop and VPN connection are useless on their own.
 The IAP continuously verifies identity and context per request.
 Even if the attacker has the laptop, they would need the developer’s SSO credentials and physical MFA token to establish a new session.
 Furthermore, the IAP enforces device health checks (which might fail if the device is reported stolen) and limits access strictly to the namespaces the developer needs, minimizing the blast radius.
 Trust is never binary; it is continuously evaluated.

 Question 2: A team has deployed Network Policies with a default-deny rule, but pods can still communicate freely.
 What is the most likely cause?

 The most likely cause is that the CNI plugin does not support Network Policies.
 NetworkPolicy resources are processed by the CNI plugin, not by the Kubernetes API server.
 If the cluster uses a CNI that does not implement the NetworkPolicy API (like Flannel without the Calico integration, or AWS VPC CNI without the network policy controller), the NetworkPolicy objects are stored in etcd but have no enforcement.
 The pods see no firewalling because there is no component enforcing the rules.
-To diagnose: (1) Check which CNI is installed (kubectl get pods -n kube-system | grep -E 'calico|cilium|weave').
-(2) Verify the CNI supports Network Policies (check documentation).
-(3) Test enforcement: create a default-deny policy and verify that pods actually cannot communicate.
-On EKS, you need to enable the VPC CNI network policy feature or install Calico alongside VPC CNI.
+To diagnose this issue, you should check which CNI is installed and verify its documentation for Network Policy support.
+For example, on EKS, you need to enable the VPC CNI network policy feature or install Calico alongside VPC CNI to achieve actual enforcement.

 Question 3: A sophisticated attacker compromises your CI/CD worker node and injects malicious code during the build process of your payment service.
 How does SLSA Level 3 prevent this compromised container image from running in your production Kubernetes cluster?